Frequently Asked Questions

 Mitchell's Miracles is a registered charity in England and Wales (charity number 1152726).

-We exist to support children and families affected by Neuroblastoma.
+We exist to support children and families affected by Neuroblastoma childhood cancer

 We give financial support to families affected by Neuroblastoma

-We raise much needed awareness of the early signs and symptoms of Neuroblastoma in the hope of a diagnosis at an early stage
+We raise much needed awareness of the early signs and symptoms of Neuroblastoma.

 Our Charitable Objectives